winston-wan/MTC_GitHub_AzureDevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ### Task 4: Import data to the API for MongoDB using mongoimport

 In this task, you will use `mongoimport.exe` to import data to your Cosmos DB account.
-There is a shell script located in the `MCW-OSS-PaaS-and-DevOps` project which handles exporting the data out of your MongoDB into JSON files on the local file system.
+There is a shell script located in the `MTC_GitHub_AzureDevOps` project which handles exporting the data out of your MongoDB into JSON files on the local file system.
 These files will be used for the import into Cosmos DB.

 1. On your Lab VM, open a new integrated bash prompt in VS Code by selecting the **+** next to the shell dropdown in the integrated terminal pane.